Godfrey Kneller: Career

 The brothers came to England in 1676, and won the patronage of the Duke of Monmouth.
 He was introduced to, and painted a portrait of, Charles II.

 In England, Kneller concentrated almost entirely on portraiture.
 In the spirit of enterprise, he founded a studio which churned out portraits on an almost industrial scale, relying on a brief sketch of the face with details added to a formulaic model, aided by the fashion for gentlemen to wear full wigs.
 His portraits set a pattern that was followed until William Hogarth and Joshua Reynolds.

 Nevertheless, he established himself as a leading portrait artist in England.
-When Sir Peter Lely died in 1680, Kneller was appointed Principal Painter in Ordinary to the Crown by Charles II.
+When Sir Peter Lely died in 1680, Kneller was jointly appointed Principal Painter in Ordinary with John Riley to the Crown by Charles II.